CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/08 Additional windows.md

 As you might have guessed, `self._event_loop` is the event-loop-function (method).
 Just use it like your normal for-loop.

-The window-object is saved in `self.w`.
+The window-object is accessible through `self.w`.

 Just build your layout like you normally would and you are good to go.
 The key-system is completely seperate from the main one, so use keys however you like.